hellenike/textbook/docs/topics/module2/adjectives-full/index.md

 ## Adjectives: full declensions

-The following tables illustrate full declensions of adjectives.
-Notice that you already know the new dative and accusative endings from the noun forms you have learned.

 ### First- and second-declension (or 2-1-2) adjectives

+The following table illustrates the full declensions of 2-1-2 adjectives.
+Notice that the new dative and accusative endings are the same ones you already know from the noun forms you have learned.

 |  Case  | Masculine singular| Feminine singular | Neuter singular| Masculine plural| Feminine plural | Neuter plural|     |
 | --- | --- | --- | --- | --- | --- | --- |